Social & Emotional Development

 Absence of Sadness

 Sadness can be healthy response to hurtful encounters, disappointment, and loss, and will abate as circumstances change.
 The complete absence of sadness is not a requirement for well-being.
-However, children should not experience overwhelming feelings of sadness frequently, or untethered from specific circumstances.
+However, children should not experience overwhelming feelings of sadness frequently or that are untethered from specific circumstances.

 Having some worries is normal, and being able to think about possible future outcomes, good or bad, is a hallmark of cognitive development in the middle years.
 But when children cannot stop thinking about their worries or begin to worry about many things excessively, their well-being is negatively impacted.
 Children who cope well with worries typically have less intense negative emotions and fewer extreme emotional reactions in social situations.